 It’s a basic point, but one that can’t be stressed enough.
 The average American spends 24 hours a week or over three hours a day online.

 For virtually any business, that can be a challenge, but it’s also an opportunity.
-So, you’ve been struggling to get the walk-ins or online ads have been just about breaking even in ROI?
+So, you’ve been struggling to get the walk-ins, or online ads have been just about breaking even in ROI?
 When we understand that a search engine results page is just like a row of stores, it becomes clear that the best position will mean more business.

 And how do you get that prime location?
 SEO.

-The world might have gone online, but the dynamics are still the same, if people want something, chances are they’ll go to get it in the first few places they see.
+The world might have gone online, but the dynamics are still the same: if people want something, chances are they’ll go to get it in the first few places they see.
 You’re not going to go into 17 different hardware stores to buy a drill – you’ll check out two or three, presume that’s roughly what the price is, and go for it.

 It’s the same online.
-The top three results have a 75% click-through rate, with the vast majority of people never going past page 1.
+The top three results have a 54.4% click-through rate, with the vast majority of people never going past page 1.
 The trick is getting up there.

 2. SEO lets small businesses compete with the big guns.

-Say you’re a small pizza restaurant.
-You make a great homemade product and everyone loves the cozy neighborhood feel of the place.
-But footfall and deliveries have been static for a couple of years while overheads have gone up.
 Advertising is the obvious way to boost revenue, but can you really hope to compete with the big chains that also exist within a 10-mile radius?
-Online, for example, there are only three spaces at the top of Google’s search engine results page for ads, but Pizza Adobe, Papa Joe’s and Checker’s Pizza – all national franchises – just gobble up that ad market and there’s no way you can compete.
+Online, for example, there are only three spaces at the top of Google’s search engine results page for ads, but Pizza Adobe, Papa Joe’s and Checker’s Pizza – all national franchises – just gobble up that ad market, and there’s no way you can compete.

 3. You’re spending time on building a site that no one gets to see.

-An astonishing internet fact is that 90% of web pages never get an organic search click.
+An astonishing internet fact is that 97% of web pages never get an organic search click.
 That means they just sit there, unvisited and unloved, talking into the void where no one will ever hear them.
 This is like getting a local artist to come up with an awesome new sign for your premises, then putting it over the door that backs onto the alley with the dumpsters rather than your main entrance.

 We’re sure you’ve got a great product and business proposition.
 You’ve put your heart and soul into a trade that’s your passion, so why not get that information in front of as many people as possible?